anthonybudd/WP_Model/readme.md

 **Where()**

-where() is a simple interface into WP_Query, the method can accept two string arguments (meta_value and meta_key).
+where() is a simple interface into WP_Query, the method can accept two string arguments meta_value and meta_key.

 For complex queries supply the method with a single array as the argument.
 The array will be automatically broken down into tax queries and meta queries, WP_Query will then be executed and will return an array of models.

 ```php
 $greenProducts = Product::where('color', 'green');